446th Airlift Wing: Initial activation and Detached Squadron Concept

 The 706th Squadron at Donaldson was inactivated in November 1957 and its personnel and equipment were transferred to the 357th Troop Carrier Squadron, which was activated in its place.
 1957 also marked the beginning of the wing's transition from the Commando to Fairchild C-119 Flying Boxcars.
 In May 1958, the 357th moved to New Orleans Naval Air Station and became part of the 446th Wing.

 In 1958, the 2578th Center was inactivated and some of its personnel were absorbed by the wing.
 In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician Program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and held rank as members of the reserves.
 The 446th was the first reserve organization to implement this program.

 By 1959, the wing transported and airdropped troops and supplies during training exercises.
-In April 1959 the wing reorganized under the Dual Deputate organization, and all flying squadrons were directly assigned to the wing, while the 446th Troop Carrier Group was inactivated.
+In April 1959 the wing reorganized under the Dual Deputate organization, (Note: Under this plan flying squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.) and all flying squadrons were directly assigned to the wing, while the 446th Troop Carrier Group was inactivated.

 The 706th Squadron joined the wing again when it was reactivated at Barksdale Air Force Base, Louisiana in February 1959.
 It was only at Barksdale for a little over two years, for in May 1961, it transferred its personnel and equipment to the 78th Troop Carrier Squadron and moved to New Orleans, where it took over the personnel and equipment of the 357th, which moved to Bates Field, Alabama as the reserves moved squadrons to reunite them with the successors of their World War II headquarters.